Kenosha Public Library: Development and expansion

 To expand children's library services, Kenosha purchased the disused Henry M. Simmons Memorial Unitarian Church building on January 9, 1928, converting it into the Simmons Boys' and Girls' Library.
 At its dedication on April 12, 1929, the new children's library, which opened the following day, was the first dedicated children's library in Wisconsin and the third nationally.
-The Simmons library continued developing its services during the Depression and World War II, despite a war-related fall in overall circulation.
-Despite a 1935 expansion of the Central Library basement, the size of the collection held in the building exceeded its available shelving capacity by 1943, when the total number of volumes held by the Simmons Library system surpassed 100,000.
-Extensive weeding in 1944 temporarily freed shelf space at the Central Library.
-In April 1944, the Bain Elementary classroom library was upgraded to a school and community library to better serve area patrons.
+During the Depression and World War II, the Simmons library continued developing its services despite a war-related fall in overall circulation.
+In April 1944, a classroom library at Bain Elementary was upgraded to a school and community library to better serve area patrons.

 On May 1, 1946, Cora Frantz retired after 35 years as head librarian, and was succeeded by Dorothy L. Huth (1898–1979).
 The city's first professionally educated librarian, Huth had served as circulation librarian since 1941, prior to which she had headed the public library in Whitewater.
+By then, the Simmons library system consisted of the Central (Main) Simmons Library, the Boys' and Girls' Library, and the West branch library, the Washington, Lincoln, McKinley, and Bain combination school and public library branches, 120 classroom libraries across 16 public schools, and six deposit stations.
+On June 30, 1954, bookmobile service began with a single combination truck-trailer.